What is Behaviorism?

 You can find countless ways to apply behaviorism theory in the classroom to elicit and maintain desired student behavior.
 Examples of behavior modification techniques include praise, reward systems, continual feedback, positive reinforcement and non-punitive discipline.
 Behaviorism is no less relevant today than when introduced to schools in the 1950s by B.F.
-Skinner.
-According to Skinner, behavior is a learned response reinforced by the consequences resulting from that behavior.
-For instance, if students are rewarded for doing extra work, they're more likely to repeat that behavior.
+Skinner, Ivan Pavlov, Edward Thorndike, and John B Watson.
+According to Skinner, the lead behaviorist, observable behavior is a learned response reinforced by the consequences resulting from that behavior.
+For instance, if students are rewarded for doing extra work, they're more likely to repeat that behavior in this theory of learning.

 Incorporate Behaviorism into Course Design